 The concept is applied primarily in drinking water management.

-The study of oceanic plant and animal life in relation to the marine environment.
+The study of oceanic or sea life of plants and animal lives in relation to their marine environment.

 Decomposition of complex organic materials by microorganisms.

 It occurs in self-purification of water bodies and in activated sludge wastewater treatment.

 A measurement of the amount of oxygen required by aerobic organisms to carry out oxidative metabolism in a given volume of water containing organic material; for example, waste matter in a water supply.